Chris56974/Pethreon/README.md

 ### Original Pethreon contract from Sergei et al doesn't work?

-One of the cool things from Sergei's contract is you can choose over what time "period" the payments should be made in, i.e. should payments be made daily, weekly or monthly?
-You do this by passing in how many seconds a period should be into Pethreon's constructor (hourly (3600), daily (86400), weekly (604800)).
+One of the cool things from Sergei's contract is you can choose over what time "period" the payments should be made in, i.e. daily, weekly or monthly?
+You do this by passing in how many seconds a period should last for into the smart contract's constructor (hourly (3600), daily (86400), weekly (604800)).
+I'm pretty sure this is how it works, but I ran into some confusion on lines 152-155...

-When looking at lines 152-155 inside createPledge() from the original Pethreon contract...

 ```cpp
   // update creator's mapping of future payments